JChamberlain28/SE370A2-Python-FUSE/QuestionAns.md

 -rw-r--r-- 1 jack jack  2 Oct  1 01:59 three
 -rw-r--r-- 1 jack jack  2 Oct  1 01:59 two
 ```
+Note, newfile was saved to source containing "hello world" as mount was a passthrough

 IN VSCODE files:
 mount